U.S. mulls Iran sanctions but not on oil, central bank

 Citing what it called "credible" information from member states and elsewhere, the agency listed a series of activities applicable to developing nuclear weapons, such as high explosives testing and development of an atomic bomb trigger.

-But because of Russian and Chinese opposition, chances are slim for another U.N.
-Security Council resolution sanctioning Iran for its nuclear program, the official said.
+However, because of Russian and Chinese opposition, chances for another U.N.
+Security Council resolution sanctioning Iran for its atomic program are slim, the official said.

-As a result, officials said the main focus appeared to be better implementation of existing sanctions and the sounding out of "like-minded" countries to try to persuade them to impose additional sanctions on Iran.
+"We will be looking to impose additional pressure on the Iranian government if they are unable to answer the questions raised by this report," a second U.S. official told reporters on condition of anonymity.
+"That could include additional sanctions by the United States.
+It could also include steps that we take together with other nations."

-The United States has long suspected Iran of using its civil nuclear program as a cover for developing atomic weapons capability.
-Iran says its nuclear program is peaceful and designed to generate electricity.
+The United States has long suspected Iran of using its civil nuclear program as a cover for developing a nuclear weapons capability.
+Iran says its atomic program is peaceful and designed to generate electricity.

 Russia and China are likely to oppose a fifth Security Council sanctions resolution against Iran, leaving the United States with few options but to tighten its own extensive sanctions and try to persuade others to follow suit.